OsarodionOdion/fetalHealth_logisticRegression_R/readme.md

 as *cardiotocographic data*.

 ## Contents
 All completed work for this project can be viewed in the html file [Classification Modelling with R](hw3_w22_classification_r_fetalhealth_ogbeborevans.html).
-The html file can be pulled from the repo or downloaded to your local device and viewed in a compatible browser.
+The html file can be pulled from the repo or downloaded to your local device, and viewed in a compatible browser.

 The project was completed in R, and the code can be found in the [RMD](hw3_w22_classification_r_fetalhealth_ogbeborevans.Rmd) file.